CocoaPods/blog.cocoapods.org/_drafts/Master-Repo-Changes.markdown

 ### Will private repos need to adopt the JSON format?

 No. Moreover pod push will keep the old behaviour.
-Though if two files are available CocoaPods will prefer the Json format.
+Though if two files are available CocoaPods will prefer the JSON format.

 ### Can I access the specs via http?